sashasochka/teacher-journal/README.md

 This will compile the project and generate an APK.

+If this fails try to remove ~/.sbt and ~/.ivy2 directories

+    $ rm -rf ~/.sbt
+    $ rm -rf ~/.ivy2

+You'll also possibly need to setup ANDROID_HOME environment variable as a path to your android sdk directory

 For more command, refer to [android-sdk-plugin for sbt](https://github.com/pfn/android-sdk-plugin).

 Tips for faster development iteration